-Focus area Key initiatives 2024- 2025 2025- 2026 2026- 2027 2027- 2028 Innovate for purpose Autonomous asset inspection: Continue to trial and deploy the use of autonomous asset inspection technology to support efficient and safer inspection of assets.
-Ensuring financial control and compliance Digital engineering: Continue to implement an integrated digital approach to enable effective planning, design, construction, operation and maintenance of our assets. • • • • Secondary revenue: Contribute to the financial sustainability of Sydney Metro through the maximisation and growth of innovative secondary revenue opportunities. financial control Budget management: Ensure robust budgeting and compliant reporting in accordance with government policy and timeframes.
+Focus area Key initiatives 2024- 2025 2025- 2026 2026- 2027 2027- 2028 Innovate for purpose Autonomous asset inspection: Continue to trial and deploy the use of autonomous asset inspection technology to support efficient and safer inspection of assets. • Digital engineering: Continue to implement an integrated digital approach to enable effective planning, design, construction, operation and maintenance of our assets. • • • • Secondary revenue: Contribute to the financial sustainability of Sydney Metro through the maximisation and growth of innovative secondary revenue opportunities. • • • Ensuring financial control and compliance Budget management: Ensure robust budgeting and compliant reporting in accordance with government policy and timeframes.
 Climate related financial disclosure: Develop and implement a plan to comply with Australian Sustainability Reporting Standards - Disclosure of Climate-related Financial Information.
-Sydney Metro Commercial Management & Assurance Framework: Plan, deliver and manage all commercial procurement activities in accordance with the framework and evolve practices to improve standardisation and incorporate lessons learned. • • • • Financially responsible Project delivery budget control: Maintain robust contractor oversight, scheduling and budget monitoring activities.
-Value analysis: Actively seek and assess the viability of design and engineering proposals to maintain downward pressure on budgets. • •
+Sydney Metro Commercial Management & Assurance Framework: Plan, deliver and manage all commercial procurement activities in accordance with the framework and evolve practices to improve standardisation, incorporate lessons learned and reduce consultant spend. • • • • Financially responsible Project delivery budget control: Maintain robust contractor oversight, scheduling and budget monitoring activities. • • Value analysis: Actively seek opportunities to standardise design and assess the viability of design and engineering proposals to maintain downward pressure on budgets. • • Commercial management: Continue to ensure best for project commercial outcomes across the lifecycle of contracts in delivery and operations. • Planning ementation 🔵 Co ontinuous in nprovement